connervieira/Predator/CONFIGURATION.md

     - Note that Predator can only use each recording device for one task at a time, so if you run real-time mode with background recording enabled, you'll need to specify two different devices by changing `fswebcam_device` and `dashcam_device`.
 - `segment_length`
     - This setting is an integer that determines the length of each dashcam video clip before a new segment is created, measured in seconds.
+        - It should be noted that video segments are not guaranteed to exactly match the length set here.
     - When this value is set to '0', recordings will not be separated into segments.